EN

 David Yick-Koppel is a Bay Area native and serves as the drama director at Washington High School in his hometown of Fremont, California.
 Prior to his role as the drama director, David founded Arclight Repertory Theatre and the San Jose "Shakespeare on the Square Festival" in 2006.
 The company was dedicated to producing multicultural themed interpretations of Shakespeare's plays as well as multicultural original play development.
 David also served on the artistic boards of a variety of Bay Area nonprofit theatre organizations including: Crowded Fire Theater and the Altarena Playhouse.
 He was a program coordinator for HMO Kaiser Permanente's HIV/STD prevention play SECRETS, which is part of their Educational Theatre Outreach Programs that tour high schools throughout Northern California.
 David is a member of Actor's Equity Association and has performed, directed and stage managed with a number of Bay Area and New York based theatre companies.
 He received his MFA in acting from the Yale School of Drama in 1998 and graduated with "distinction in the acting specialist program" in 1994 from the University of Wisconsin-Madison.
 He lives in San Jose, California with his life partner, Julie Yick-Koppel, EDD (San Francisco State University, 2021) who serves as the ethnic studies coordinator and teacher at Mountain View High School.

-Othello Pratt Jr., is a 2nd Generation Bahamian-American actor hailing from Harlem, NYC, earned his MFA in Acting from Columbia University in 2020.
-Notable performances in Classical Theatre of Harlem's 'Twelfth Night'.
-A multi-talented artist excelling in music, writing, directing, and igniting community spirit. @helloo_othello
+Othello Pratt Jr. is a 2nd-generation Bahamian-American actor from Harlem, NYC.
+He earned his MFA in Acting from Columbia University (2020) and has performed in the Classical Theatre of Harlem's Twelfth Night.
+A multi-talented artist, he excels in music, writing, directing, and community-building. @helloo_othello

 Rivka Rivera is a Jew-Yo-Rican actor, playwright, and filmmaker creating work that explores the intersection of grief, capitalism, and human behavior.
 She is an alum of Carnegie Mellon University and LaGuardia HS.
 To learn more visit: www.RivkaRivera.com @therivkarivera